9OYS exclusive look inside ECU Brody School of Medicine’s COVID sequencing lab

 “We received money from the CARES Act through ECU and were able to build the the-state-of-the-arts genomic core here,” said Dr. John Fallon, the chair of pathology for the Brody School and the medical director for Vidant labs.

-Nine on your side took a behind-the-scenes tour at how they find COVID-19 variants.
+Nine On Your Side took a behind-the-scenes tour of how they find COVID-19 variants.

-Then those samples wait in a freezer until they get moved to the next room over where they’re split into a 96 well test plate.

-“Once that’s all done they go on here to be RNA extracted,” Fallon explained.
+“Once that’s all done they go on here to be RNA extracted,” Fallon said.

 After a few steps at the first machine, the sample is almost ready for the sequencing step.